 Predictably, this Coney Island event gave birth to the first modern competitive eating star.
 Takeru Kobayashi was born in Nagano, Japan, in March 1978.
 After humble beginnings, “the Tsunami” shot to fame when, in his rookie appearance, he ate 50 hot dogs in 12 minutes, doubling the previous record.
 “Kobi” went on to break his own record three times, retaining his title for six consecutive years.
 He would also set world records for hamburger, pork bun and bratwurst consumptions, as well as going head-to-head with a fully grown kodiak bear.

 For all the glory brought by scoffing hot dogs, competitive eating has a dark side.
 The effects that it can cause to participants’ health include weight gain and increased risk of coronary attack.
 Sometimes, competition can even prove fatal.
 In April 2017, Caitlin Nelson, a 20-year-old student at Sacred Heart University in Connecticut, tragically lost her life after choking on a pancake during an eating contest.
-In light of such a shocking waste, it seems suddenly flippant to dismiss the practise merely as harmless fun.
+In light of such a shocking waste, it seems suddenly flippant to dismiss the practice merely as harmless fun.

 Today, competitive eating remains a global fascinator.
 The International Federation of Competitive Eating, the activity’s governing body, recognises records for speed and quantity for over 200 different foodstuffs, including beef tongue, cow brains and mayonnaise.
 Both Chestnut and Kobayashi feature prominently on the list.
 However, our modern obsession with foodie competition goes beyond niche events.
 The enduring popularity of shows such as Man vs. Food demonstrate that we still find something weirdly alluring about watching adults stuff themselves with all manner of absurd ingredients.
 But it might be time to look at ourselves with a bit of contrition.
 For all the fun and games, maybe we shouldn’t be quite so determined to glorify greed.